MAT496-Monsoon2025-SNU/capstone-template/README.md

 # Added instructions:

 - This is a `solo assignment`.
 Each of you will work alone.
 You are free to talk, discuss with chatgpt, but you are responsible for what you submit.
 Some students may be called for viva.
-You should be able to each and every line of work submitted by you.
+You should be able explain to each and every line of work submitted by you.

 - `commit` History maintenance.
   - Fork this repository and build on top of that.